 Civic Engagement Toolkit

-2015 saw the debut of another exciting project, as well: the Civic Engagement Toolkit for Local Election Officials.
+2015 saw the debut of another exciting project, as well: the Election Toolkit.
 Along with our project partners -- the Center for Civic Design, the Cook County (IL) Clerk, the Hillsborough (FL) Supervisor of Elections, and the Inyo County (CA) Clerk -- CTCL was selected as a winner of the John S. and James L. Knight Foundation’s News Challenge on Elections, giving us the support needed to undertake the Toolkit project.

 The Toolkit -- to be published in summer 2016 -- will be a resource library of tested tools recommended by election officials from around the country.
 Along with the tools will come step-by-step instructions that will empower every election office to benefit from them.
 In December, 19 election officials convened in Chicago to recommend, categorize, and prioritize an abundance of inventive tool suggestions -- over 300 in total.